jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 ## Building Elixir School's Admissions application

-If you didn't know, Elixir School has it's own Slack where contributors can gather to discuss our organization's content and projects but most importantly, support one another in our Elixir journey.
+If you didn't know, Elixir School has its own Slack where contributors can gather to discuss our organization's content and projects but most importantly, support one another in our Elixir journey.
 When we set out to create our own Slack we wanted to address a big concern with many public Slacks: the signal to noise ratio is bad, there's just too much spam.

 > Have you contributed to an Elixir School project but not joined us on Slack?
 Head over to https://admissions.elixirschool.com to get your invite today!